 10. Aigüestortes National Park, The Catalan Pyrenees, Spain

 Proposed by Gábor from surfingtheplanet.com

-The Pyrenees Mountain chain located in the border area between Spain and France is a paradise for nature lovers.
+The Pyrenees Mountain chain located in the border area between Spain and France is a paradise for nature lovers - there are the best hikes in Europe.
 A 430 km-long stretch of pristine alpine landscapes offers an infinite variety of hiking opportunities.

 There are hikes for all different kinds of people in the area.
-You can take for instance one of the trails around Estany de Sant Maurici, the largest lake in Aigüestortes.
+You can take for instance one of the trails around Estany de Sant Maurici, the largest lake in Aigüestortes (one of the best nature places to visit in Europe).
 There are many smaller lakes, beautiful waterfalls and great viewpoints in this part of the park, relatively easily accessible for any excursionists.

 There are two main accesses to the park; one is from Espot at the Eastern end of the park or you can also get in from the Boí Valley in the West.
 There are 4WD taxis running during most of the year that take you to some of the most easily accessible points of the national park.

-Here you can find available hotels located close to those spectacular mountains:
+Here you can find available hotels located close to Pyrenees mountains: